wildnei/week1-homework-html-css/README.md

 ```
 AS A marketing agency
 I WANT a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+So THAT our own site is optimized for search engines
 ```

 ## Acceptance Criteria